MicrosoftDocs/Viva/WorkplaceAnalytics/Use/peer-analysis.md

 ![New analysis panel](../images/wpa/use/step3-conditions.png)

-On this page, you define filters, to filter by organizational (HR) data.
+On this page, you filter by organizational (HR) data.
 These filters automatically apply to each of the groups that you've defined in the preceding steps, namely the reference group and the other group.
 By applying filters in this step, you refine your selections of employees in those groups so that the analysis can make more appropriate comparisons.
 For more information, see [Why apply conditions?](#why-apply-conditions).

 > [!Note]
 > You can skip this step by selecting **Next**.